1. ind convening

 What Sets Oncology Forum Apart

-• The Right People, in the Right Room: Attendees include Oncology Service Line Executives from organizations like Mayo Clinic, Yale New Haven Health, and Baptist MD Anderson Cancer Center, Baptist Health, alongside key industry leaders - typically CEOs, Chief Growth Officers, and product and strategy executives.
-All participants are hand-selected based on their ability to contribute meaningfully to the conversation.
+• The Right People, in the Right Room: All participants are carefully vetted and hand-selected to ensure meaningful contribution and strategic relevance.
+Attendees include senior Oncology Service Line Executives from leading health systems such as Mayo Clinic, Yale New Haven Health, Baptist MD Anderson Cancer Center, Baptist Health, and other nationally recognized organizations, alongside select industry leaders.

 Oncology conference discussion among senior health system leaders and industry executives